 writer’s bio

 Dilys Wyndham Thomas is a British and Belgian writer, poet and editor.
-Dilys was born in Belgium, grew up in Saudi Arabia, studied in France, and has since lived in Germany, Jordan, the UK and now the Netherlands.
-She attended City St George’s (University of London) writers’ workshop, tutored by novelist Katy Darby.
-Her poems, flash and short stories appear in anthologies and journals, including recent publications in Ink Sweat & Tears, New Flash Fiction Review, The Passionfruit Review and Shooter Literary Magazine.
-Rust & Moth nominated one of her poems for a 2026 Pushcart Prize, and her chapbook, Breakwater, was longlisted for Mslexia’s Poetry Pamphlet Competition, judged by Imtiaz Dharker.
+Dilys grew up in Saudi Arabia and Belgium, studied in France, and has since lived in Germany, Jordan, the UK and now the Netherlands.
+She attended the City St George’s, University of London, writers’ workshop, tutored by novelist Katy Darby, and is currently enrolled in Faber Academy’s flagship writing course, Writing a Novel, taught by Sarah May.
+Like so many others, Dilys began submitting her writing to publications during the COVID lockdowns.
+Since 2021, her poems, flash and short stories have appeared in anthologies and journals, including more recent publications in Ink Sweat & Tears, New Flash Fiction Review, The Passionfruit Review and Shooter Literary Magazine.
+Rust & Moth nominated her poem, “Elegy,” for a 2026 Pushcart Prize, and her poetry pamphlet “Breakwater” was longlisted for Mslexia’s Poetry Pamphlet Competition, judged by Imtiaz Dharker.
 In 2022, she wrote and recorded a spoken-word piece, “Bearings,” for Women on a Roll, a prize-winning documentary short about women rollerskaters in Amsterdam.
-“Bearings” was subsequently released online as a stand-alone film poem.
-Dilys also organises writers’ workshops for Strange Birds Migratory Writing Collective and was an assistant poetry editor at Passengers Journal for several years.
-She is currently working on a literary novel with magical realist and horror elements set in the world of competitive freediving.
+“Bearings” was then released online as a stand-alone film poem.
+Dilys also hosts regular writers’ workshops for Strange Birds Migratory Writing Collective and was an assistant poetry editor at Passengers Journal for several years.
+She is currently working on her first novel.